awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

 1. Open the App Mesh console at [https://console\.aws\.amazon\.com/appmesh/](https://console.aws.amazon.com/appmesh/)\.

-1. Choose the mesh that you want to delete a virtual gateway from\.
+1. Choose the mesh from which you want to delete a virtual gateway\.
 All of the meshes that you own and that have been [shared](sharing.md) with you are listed\.

 1. Choose **Virtual gateways** in the left navigation\.